 Coat of Arms of Pope Benedict XVI, who designated St. Michael the Archangel as a basilica

-Coat of Arms of Bishop Gregory L. Parkes, D.D., current Bishop of the Diocese.
+Coat of Arms of Bishop Gregory L. Parkes, D.D., Successor to Bishop Ricard

 Coat of Arms of Bishop John H. Ricard, S.S.J., who sent the original request for consideration to Rome

 Coat of Arms of the Diocese of Pensacola-Tallahassee

 Coat of Arms of the Basilica of St. Michael the Archangel

 The Tintinnabulum, like the Ombrellone, indicates that this building has a special relationship with the Holy Father.
 And, like the Ombrellino, the Tintinnabulum is permanently displayed in the Sanctuary.